corn-mendoza/toolbelt/setup-cf-ssh.md

 --protocol Tcp --port 2222`

 2. Update control resource in the PAS tile with the load balancer pcf-ssh-lb

 3. Find control VM and add firewall rule to allow inbound connections on 2222 in Azure

-4. Update DNS entry for ssh.sys.yourdomain.com
+4. Update DNS entry for ssh.sys._yourdomain.com_